 - Robert H Lieberman's Cambodia Documentary ANGKOR AWAKENS, which was released in May 2017

-- Stanley Tucci's FINAL PORTRAIT which Sony Pictures Classics will release in 2018
+- Stanley Tucci's FINAL PORTRAIT which Sony Pictures Classics released in March 2018

 Hook Publicity handled US publicity for the 2010, 2011, 2012, 2013, 2014, 2015 and 2016 editions of the Marrakech International Film Festival, securing increased coverage and a higher profile in the US media for the festival.